Main Menu

 What I Learned

-• Prototype core loops before polishing details.
+• Prototype core loops using grayboxes before polishing details.

-• Small numeric changes dramatically impact emotion.
+• Small numeric changes to AI speed drastically impact player emotion.

 ×